 The common resources are time and space, meaning how much time the algorithm takes to solve a problem and the corresponding memory usage.

-Complexity classes are useful in organizing similar types of problems.
+Complexity classes are useful in organising similar types of problems.

 Types of Complexity Classes